Leave a Comment

 With shock I realised this was true of many things that were supposed to be helpful, such as meditation and positive thinking.
 What they often did was to calm surface feelings by controlling thoughts and body.
 They did not deal with the real difficulties that had been pushed into the unconscious.
 Their purpose was to quieten the conscious mind and the voluntary movements of the body, not release unconscious tensions.

 I went on an almost fanatical search for what could be done to change that – to release the unconscious problems.
 The clue was, as Richet says, that ‘the slight instability is the necessary condition for the true stability of the organism.’
 I gradually realised that to really adjust to the many knocks and changes we meet in life, our body and mind need to be capable of a type of ‘instability’.
 It needs to be able to move, to express freely, and to respond automatically or spontaneously.
 Yet all our cultural training and habits are about control and suppression.
 Governments also sometimes give huge threats to the people if they do not conform.
 All in all, we have in many ways been trained to be sick – as I was myself.
-And, amazingly, my doctor, to deal with depression, was telling me to take a drug, a tranquiliser, to maintain the status quo.
+And, amazingly, my doctor, to deal with depression and physical but undiagnosble pains, was telling me to take a drug, a tranquiliser, to maintain the status quo.

 Later, I found in the writings of Carl Jung and J. A. Hadfield information about how this self-regulatory action also works in the psyche.
 Jung stated that the psyche is self regulatory.
 He said that if internal tensions can be allowed to be conscious, then something will happen internally to resolve the conflict.